 Where can I find support for dealing with COVID-19 side effects?

 Extended periods of social distancing and physical isolation caused by the COVID-19 pandemic can all put strains on our mental and emotional wellbeing.
 According to the U.S. Department of Health and Human Services, the stress of a pandemic can result in negative effects on mental health.
-Some people have reported difficulty with concentration, irregular sleep patterns, heightened stress, worsening of preexisting chronic and mental health problems, and fear about getting ill.
+Some people have reported difficulty with concentration, irregular sleep patterns, heightened stress, worsening of preexisting chronic and mental health problems, and fear of getting ill.

 Below are tips for maintaining mental health, adapted from a video talk with Gordon, The National Institute of Mental Health.